-Here are some quick tips that can be followed for a perennial healthy gut.
+Here are some foods for healthy gut and quick tips that can be followed for a perennial healthy gut.

 Fermented foods are a natural reservoir of miscellaneous probiotic strains.
 Consumption of these regularly keeps a check on the good bacteria and minimizes the damaging effects caused by antibiotics.
 Since the olden times, India has had fermented foods as a part of their diet.
 Curd, buttermilk, idli, dosa made by fermenting batter, along with recent New World additions like yogurt, kefir, sauerkraut, kimchi, and kombucha are constructive in maintaining the gut biota health.